netg5/airport-management/README.md

 8. Change database url property: `spring.datasource.password`
 9. Change SQL dialect modifying this property: `spring.jpa.properties.hibernate.dialect`
 10. Open SQL file `oauth_schema.sql` script located in auth-service under `resources/sql` and change database name to yours
-11. Open directory database amd execute all SQL files located there your database (NOTE: MySQL dialect was used in this case due to this MySQL is preferable choice)
+11. Open directory `database` and execute all SQL located there
 12. Open `application-prod.yml` config file located in config repository for this services `flight-service`, `ticket service` and `auth-service` and setup your database url and credentials or in each service `application-dev.yml` in case of _dev_ profile
 13. Application port and port in `security.oauth2.resource.accessTokenUri` property might be changed in your case